tprasadtp/ubuntu-post-install/docs/tasks.md

 ## Install python packages (via pip)

 This will install system wide python packages using pip.
 There are two lists. `pip.list` and `pip3.list` for python 2 and python 3 respectively.
+Alternatively you can specify in YAML config under `config.install.python2` or `config.install.python3`
-Pre-requisite is that python-pip package is pre installed, If not , will be installed anyway.
+This task requires `python-pip package` is installed, If not , will be installed anyway.

 - The list files follow similar configuration as package list files.
 One item per line. however you can specify version requirements as you would for requirements file.
 - Simulate flag will skip installing packages, unless `TRAVIS=true`.